wtfleming/wtfleming.github.io/_posts/2019-05-07-keras-cats-vs-dogs-part-1.markdown

 Yet another improvement, we've reached 92.8% on the test set, are seeing similar numbers on the validation data, and overfitting doesn't seem to be nearly as much of a problem.

-That's all for today, but in the next post we’ll see how we can take advantage of transfer learning to reach 98.6% accuracy.
+We could work to improve these results, but that's all for today.
+In the next post we’ll see how we can take advantage of transfer learning to reach 98.6% accuracy.